haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 can speak the language and use it to leave hidden Spellcasting messages.
 You and others who know this language automatically spot such a message.
 Others spot the message’s presence with a successful DC 15 Wisdom
 Drawing on the divine essence of nature itself, you can cast spells to shape that essence to your will.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 19

 Cantrips
 At 1st level, you know two cantrips of your choice from the druid spell list.
 You learn additional druid cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Druid table.